-Please note that you are still required to apply formally through Immigration SA, after receiving the support of one of the providers, for your application to be assessed.
+PLEASE NOTE: You are still required to apply formally through Skilled & Business Migration after receiving the initial support of one of the providers in order for your application to be assessed.

 The New Venture Institute (NVI) is the home of innovation and entrepreneurship at Flinders University.
 It inspires, educates and connects innovators, startups and established businesses with opportunities for growth.
 It is the front door for business engagement with all the University has to offer.
 For initial feedback on your business idea, send NVI an email enquiry here.